svviz/svviz/docs/index.rst

 News
 ----

+**Sept, 2015 -- Publication** The final version of the svviz paper is now `available in Bioinformatics <http://dx.doi.org/10.1093/bioinformatics/btv478>`_.

-**July, 2015 -- multimapping** new capabilities have been added to identify repetitiveness near the structural variant and to more aggressively filter out reads that could potentially align to multiple locations.
+**July, 2015 -- Multimapping** new capabilities have been added to identify repetitiveness near the structural variant and to more aggressively filter out reads that could potentially align to multiple locations.
 See :ref:`here <dotplots>` for more information.
 With the default settings, svviz should recover more alt- and ref-supporting reads while filtering more truly ambiguous reads.

 **May, 2015 -- Translocations** Support for translocations has been implemented.
 This is a somewhat experimental feature, so please submit any bug reports or suggestions using the `github issue tracker <https://github.com/svviz/svviz/issues>`_.